April 22, 2022

 Outside of the merger context, the Agencies are taking action that is likely to have second-order effects for M&A. For example, the FTC is actively deploying its Section 6(b) authority, which enables the agency to conduct wide-ranging studies without a specific law enforcement objective.
 Section 6(b) scrutiny of particularly industries or issues (such as non-reportable technology transactions or particular healthcare sectors) is likely to create obstacles for mergers that coincide with the area of FTC scrutiny.
 For example, enforcers may be inclined to look more closely at a transaction that relates to an area of active study in order to further their study objectives.
 In addition, political or PR concerns may enter into the Agencies’ calculus about clearing mergers in an industry that is under active 6(b) scrutiny.
 The same is true for mergers in industries that are being investigated or prosecuted for anticompetitive practices; such mergers may face more intense and searching scrutiny.

-Once the new merger guidelines are issued and AAG Kanter and Chair Kahn’s new policies develop a track record of implementation, we will have a more precise understanding of the operative analytical framework and its implications for M&A transactions.
-But the practical consequences of Chair Kahn and AAG’s Kanter’s antitrust rewrite are already playing out and the trajectory is unlikely to change: merging parties are bearing more second request risk, broader and longer investigations, less opportunity to resolve competitive concerns with settlements, and greater risk of enforcement action.
+Once the new merger guidelines are issued and AAG Kanter and Chair Khan’s new policies develop a track record of implementation, we will have a more precise understanding of the operative analytical framework and its implications for M&A transactions.
+But the practical consequences of Chair Khan and AAG’s Kanter’s antitrust rewrite are already playing out and the trajectory is unlikely to change: merging parties are bearing more second request risk, broader and longer investigations, less opportunity to resolve competitive concerns with settlements, and greater risk of enforcement action.

 Practical Considerations for Dealmakers and Advisors